The twistor space of ${\mathbb{R}}^{4n}$ and Berezin-Toeplitz operators: Introduction

 \section{Introduction}

 Berezin-Toeplitz quantization receives a lot of attention in mathematical literature.
 Foundational ideas were introduced in papers by Berezin and in works of Boutet de Monvel and Guillemin on Toeplitz operators.
 Substantial recent contributions were made by X. Ma, G. Marinescu, L. Polterovich, and many others.
 Typically, the setting involves Berezin-Toeplitz operators on a symplectic manifold, with a choice of compatible almost complex structure.
+By quantization, we will mean a linear map $f\mapsto T_f^{(k)}$, where $f$ is a function on a symplectic manifold in an appropriate function space, $k\in\N$ is a quantum parameter, $T_f^{(k)}$ is a linear operator on a Hilbert space, defined in a such a way that constant functions are mapped to multiples of the identity operator and the Poisson bracket of two functions is mapped to the operator which is asymptotic (as $k\to\infty$) to the commutator of the respective operators.

 There is a general question of how quantization depends on the choice of the almost complex structure and there has been a fair amount of effort to investigate this issue.
 On a hyperk\"ahler manifold, one can ask a related but somewhat different question.
 Recall that a hyperk\"ahler manifold has a distinguished family of complex structures parametrized by $S^2$, and a corresponding family of K\"ahler forms.
 At most countably many of these K\"ahler structures are algebraic \cite[Proposition 2.2]{verbitsky:95}, but there exist compact hyperk\"ahler manifolds $(M,g,I_1, I_2,I_3)$ such that the K\"ahler manifold $(M,g,I_j)$ is complex projective for $j=1,2,3$.
 Examples of such $M$ are tori with linear complex structures and certain $K3$.
 On such $M$, we have three Berezin-Toeplitz quantizations (each for a different symplectic form), and one can ask how to make one quantization out of these three.
 This was pursued in \cite{barron:17,castejon:16}, see also \cite[Ch.5]{barron:18}.
 For a smooth function $f$ on $M$ there are three Berezin-Toeplitz operators $T_f^{k;j}$, $k\in\N$, on each of the K\"ahler manifolds $(M,g,I_j)$.
 The works \cite{barron:17, castejon:16} addressed various ways of constructing one linear operator out of these three and the $k\to\infty$ properties of these operators.

 Berezin-Toeplitz quantization on noncompact symplectic manifolds is certainly important, from mathematical and physical point of view.
 The basic noncompact case of $\C^n$ is worked out in \cite{coburn:92}.
 Let us consider $\R^{4n}$ with the standard hyperk\"ahler structure $(g,I,J,K)$, where $g$ is the standard Euclidean metric, and $I$, $J$, $K$ are three linear complex structures on $\R^{4n}$ that satisfy the quaternion relations.
 Of course (as it is the case in general for hypercomplex manifolds) there is a whole two-dimensional sphere of induced complex structures on $\R^{4n}$,